To Have and Have Not (film): Production

 On a ten-day fishing trip, independent director Howard Hawks tried to persuade Ernest Hemingway to write him a script, but Hemingway was not interested in working in Hollywood.
 Hawks insisted he could make a film from Hemingway's "worst story".
-Although Hawks had a high regard for Hemingway's works in general, he considered To Have and Have Not his worst book, a "bunch of junk", and told Hemingway so.
+Although Hawks had a high regard for Hemingway's works in general, he considered To Have and Have Not a "bunch of junk" and told Hemingway so.
 Hemingway and Hawks worked on the screenplay during the remainder of the fishing trip.
 They decided the film would not resemble the novel, but rather would tell the story of how Morgan met Marie.
-Marie's character was extensively altered for the film as well.
+Marie's character was extensively altered for the film.

 In May 1939, Hemingway sold the book rights to the Hughes Tool Company, with whom Hawks had connections.
 Hawks bought the book rights in October 1943, then sold them to Warner Bros.
 Because the rights to the novel bounced between sellers, Hawks made ten times more money selling the rights than Hemingway did.
 On learning this, Hemingway reportedly refused to speak to Hawks for "three months".
 The screenplay for To Have and Have Not bears little resemblance to Hemingway's novel.
-The only similarities include the title, the name and a few personality traits of the main character Harry Morgan, the name of Marie, the name of Eddie, and the name and character traits of Johnson.
+The only similarities include the title, the name, and a few personality traits of Harry Morgan, the name of Marie, the name of Eddie, and the name and character traits of Johnson.
 Johnson is the only character that remained the same in the novel, in every revised screenplay, and in the film.
 The film bears resemblance to only the novel's first four chapters.